ShreyaGupta08/MLNerdie.github.io/README.md

-MLNerdie community effort to distill machine learning research in a bid to make machine learning accessible to everyone.
+MLNerdie is an effort to distill machine learning research in a bid to make machine learning accessible to everyone.

 Activities:
 1. Events: Machine Learning in Pajamas